lavanyayangala/lavanyayangala/README.md

 - 😄 Pronouns: ...SHE,HER
 - ⚡ Fun fact: ...
 TAKES TIME BUT NO STOP IN LEARN EVERY DAY LEARNING NEW ITS EXCITING!
 YAYY!!

-I COULD BE HAPPY TO HELP I AM AWAY FROM A PULL REQUEST:)
+I COULD BE HAPPY TO HELP YOU CAN GIVE A PULL REQUEST:)
 - Reach me out at below links:
 - Github:https://github.com/lavanyayangala
 - LinkedIn: https://www.linkedin.com/in/lavanya-yangala/